pharo-graphics/Bloc/README.md

         load.
 ```

-Alternatively, you can do it in a terminal by creating a directory and executing `scripts/build.sh` on this repository, that first downloads the Pharo image and VM, and then loads the project.
+Alternatively, you can do it by terminal (MacOS & linux).
+Create a directory and execute `<this_repo>/scripts/build.sh`, which first downloads the Pharo image and VM and then loads the project.

 ## Contributing